 Specific to the UAE, recent research by Cigna showed that 88 percent of UAE employees are stressed out,.
 One of the highest rates in the world.
 And that furthermore, 50 percent want to quit their jobs.
 These figures, coupled with the recent significant changes to the working landscape.
 Have led many companies to the realisation that without seismic change they could be facing a tsunami of negative repercussions.

 Forward thinking entities are proactively grabbing the opportunity to make impactful changes to the workplace.
-Frank and honest discussions are opening up around mental health and many companies are pushing the subject to the top of their health and safety agendas.
-IOSH, the global Institution of Occupational Safety and Health made it’s 2021 slogan “Let’s take care of our Mental Health together” with the aim to create awareness of mental health issues, how they affect ourselves, our colleagues and our workforce
+Frank and honest discussions are opening up around mental health.
+Many companies are pushing the subject to the top of their health and safety agendas.
+IOSH, the global Institution of Occupational Safety and Health made it’s 2021 slogan “Let’s take care of our Mental Health together”.
+The aim being to create awareness of mental health issues.
+How they affect ourselves, our colleagues and our workforce

 Creating a healthy workplace

 So what is driving workers poor mental health ?
-Workload pressures, tight deadlines, excess responsibility and lack of managerial support are cited as the main factors causing work-related mental health problems.
+Workload pressures, tight deadlines, excess responsibility and lack of managerial support are cited.
+These are some of the main factors causing work-related mental health problems.
 Previously, it would likely have been presumed that a worker’s mental illness would have developed outside of the workplace.
-Chances are higher now that it would be recognized that an unhealthy work environment or a workplace incident could have caused or have contributed to the development of the mental illness.
+Chances are higher now that it would be recognized that an unhealthy work environment or a workplace incident that could have caused or have contributed to the development of the mental illness.